SophieDufrane/redeemit-platform/README.md

 ### **2.2.
 User Stories**

 The project follows a user-centric approach, ensuring a smooth and intuitive experience for both employees and administrators.
-To structure the development process, **user stories are grouped into EPICs**, each focusing on a key aspect of the platform, such as employee interactions, reward redemption, and administrative management.
+To structure the development process, **user stories are grouped into EPICs**, each focusing on a key aspect of the platform, such as redemption process, administrative management, and employee access.

+#### EPIC - User Access
+1. **Employee Register** *(must have)*
+   Allows an unregistered employee to create an account with a user name, email, and password to access the redemption platform.

+2. **Employee Login** *(must have)*
+   Provides secure login functionality for employees to access the redemption platform.

+3. **Employee Logout** *(must have)*
+   Allows employees to securely log out of their session once they are done using the platform.

+4. **Admin Superuser Access to Panel** *(must have)* Enables the admin superuser to log in and access the redemption platform and admin panel, for managing catalogue and employees profile.

+5. **Site User View Profile Details** *(could have)*
+   Employees can view their profile details, including their current reward points balance and basic personal information.

+---

 #### EPIC - Admin Management
 1. **Add New Reward** *(must have)*